yanjia1777/tp/docs/DeveloperGuide.md

     Expense  | ENTERTAINMENT | 2021-12-03 | Movie | $20.00
 Type "y" if yes.
 Type "n" if not. y
 What would you like to edit?
-a/8 n/Chicken Rice c/0 d/2000-09-22
+Type the tag and what you want to change e.g. a/10 a/8 n/Chicken Rice c/0 d/2000-09-22
 Got it!
 I will update the fields accordingly!
 ```